Visualizing Deep Neural Networks with Topographic Activation Maps: Methods

 \subsection{Visualization}

 Finally, we use the \ac{NAP} values (Section \ref{sec:naps}) and the layout coordinates (Section \ref{sec:layouting}) to create topographic map images.
-To be able to compare different layouts, we first scale the layout coordinates such that in both dimensions the minimum value is $0$ and the maximum value is $1$ (\autoref{fig:methodsummary}C).
-Then, we assign each layout coordinate a color according to the \ac{NAP} value of the corresponding neuron for one group.
-We choose this color by mapping the \ac{NAP} values to a symmetric continuous color scale, where blue represents $-max(|NAP|)$, white 0 and red $+max(|NAP|)$.
+To be able to compare different layouts, we first scale the layout coordinates to $[0,1]$ in both dimensions (\autoref{fig:methodsummary}C).
+Then, we create a mapping from \ac{NAP} values to a symmetric continuous color scale, where blue represents $-max(|NAP|)$, white 0 and red $+max(|NAP|)$.
+We use this mapping to assign colors to the layout coordinates according to the \ac{NAP} values of the respective group.
 Then, we linearly interpolate the colors with a resolution of $100 \times 100$~px (\autoref{fig:methodsummary}D).
-We use the same interpolation resolution for all methods because of the applied coordinate scaling.
 Equal colors in topographic maps of different groups represent the same \ac{NAP} value, but the colors can correspond to different values in each experiment or layer.
+For \acp{CNN}, we color the feature maps by their average \ac{NAP} value.